Meriquinn/picoventure/README.md

 # picoventure

-Current plan is to make a Zelda-like adventure/puzzle game with two-players as a prototype with a 16x16 tile system
+Current plan is to make a Zelda-like adventure/puzzle game with two-players as a prototype with a 16x16 tile basis and grid-locked movement